Leloana/Game_Develop/README.md

 # 🎮 PET Project – Game Development Course with Godot
 ![Godot Logo](images/godot-logo.svg)

 Welcome to my repository!
-This is a collection of projects developed as part of the **PET (Programa de Educação Tutorial) Computação e Design** initiative at my university.
+This is a collection of projects developed as part of the **PET (Programa de Educação Tutorial) Computação e Design UEL** initiative at my university.
 The focus of this project is to create an **introductory course on game development using the Godot Engine**, targeting students interested in learning game development from scratch.

 ## 📚 Table of Contents